nervosnetwork/muta/docs/graphql_api.md

 ## Objects

-### Epoch
+### Block

-Epoch is a single digital record created within a blockchain.
-Each epoch contains a record of the previous Epoch, and when linked together these become the “chain”.An epoch is always composed of header and body.
+Block is a single digital record created within a blockchain.
+Each block contains a record of the previous Block, and when linked together these become the “chain”.A block is always composed of header and body.

 <table>
 <thead>